 During the programme, we will explore how to support the transition and build a bridge between the old and new realities in the healthcare field and the interaction between healthcare research, education, and business.
 Based on real-life use-cases that focus on the prevention of change related challenges, participants will develop products or services for improved health systems in order to make them more efficient, accessible and value-providing.

+In 2 weeks, the teams will have developed real-life prototypes for solutions that tackle some of the most burning problems in the field.
 Participants will have a first-hand experience of how innovation works in the unique market of healthcare.
-Business ideas generated during the summer school may also inspire the partner organizations to pursue further development towards products and services.
+Ideas generated during the summer school may also inspire partner organisations to pursue further development towards products and services.

-Each programme has a focus on business innovation and entrepreneurship, there is no need to have specific technical backgrounds or any coding knowledge to join our Summer School.
+As the program has a focus on business innovation and entrepreneurship, there is no need to have specific technical background to join our Summer School.

 The Summer School is open to young professionals as well as Bachelor or Master students, who want to deep-dive in emerging digital technologies and learn how to turn these technologies into business.
 This will enable them to become innovation leaders in start-ups or larger companies in the field of eHealth.

 The Summer School program will take place in Tallinn University of Technology campus.
 Lectures and other activities will be carried out in various buildings around campus.
 These building include MEKTORY Business and Innovation Centre and social science building.
 MEKTORY is a place that helps to unite scientists and students with entrepreneurs in order to generate new ideas and to solve practical problems in product development.
 Students will be provided with a large classroom as well as smaller rooms, labs and lounge areas for teamwork.
 There will also be options for having different open-air work places, if the weather is nice.